 If your plan simply involves refreshing border plantings or establishing a new flower bed, you can create your own simple drawing or work with a landscape designer to help you select plants and draw a plan.
 Landscape designers charge either by the hour or by the job.

 Thankfully, there are a lot of valuable resources that are free or will help you lower your overall costs.
-To begin, conduct an online search to see whether your state university extension provides resources for landscape design.
+To begin, conduct an online search to see whether your local Cooperative Extension Service provides resources for landscape design.
 This might include connecting people with landscape professionals, master gardeners and students or alumni who may charge less for their work as they build their portfolios.
 Such websites can also provide resources for selecting plant material.
-Extension services or university arboretums may also offer design seminars at a very affordable fee, taught be well-respected landscape design professionals or university faculty members.
+Extension services or university arboretums may also offer design seminars at a very affordable fee, taught by well-respected landscape design professionals or university faculty members.

 Other great resources when landscaping on a budget are available at your local library.
 Books and magazines contain DIY plans and planting guides that are appropriate for your plant hardiness zone.
 And if you're a classroom-style learner, many communities offer a variety of gardening classes.